National Assessment of Educational Progress: Main

 Main NAEP assessments are conducted in a range of subjects with fourth-, eighth- and twelfth-graders across the country.
 Assessments are given most frequently in mathematics, reading, science, and writing.
 Other subjects such as the arts, civics, economics, geography, technology and engineering literacy (TEL), and U.S. history are assessed periodically.

 These assessments follow subject-area frameworks that are developed by the NAGB and use the latest advances in assessment methodology.

 Under main NAEP, results are reported at the national level, and in some cases, the state and district levels.

 National

+Declines in test scores from 2015 through 2025 affected both rich and poor districts, and crossed racial and geographic divides.
+Declines were long-term, occurring not only during the COVID-19 pandemic.

 National NAEP reports statistical information about student performance and factors related to educational performance for the nation and for specific demographic groups in the population (e.g., race/ethnicity, gender).
 It includes students from both public and nonpublic (private) schools and depending on the subject reports results for grades 4, 8, and 12.

 State

 State NAEP results are available in some subjects for grades 4 and 8.
 This allows participating states to monitor their own progress over time in mathematics, reading, science, and writing.
 They can then compare the knowledge and skills of their students with students in other states and with the nation.

 The assessments given in the states are exactly the same as those given nationally.
 Traditionally, state NAEP was assessed only at grades 4 and 8.
 However, a 2009 pilot program allowed 11 states (Arkansas, Connecticut, Florida, Idaho, Illinois, Iowa, Massachusetts, New Hampshire, New Jersey, South Dakota, and West Virginia) to receive scores at the twelfth-grade level.

 Through 1988, NAEP reported only on the academic achievement of the nation as a whole and for demographic groups within the population.
 Congress passed legislation in 1988 authorizing a voluntary Trial State Assessment.
 Separate representative samples of students were selected from each state or jurisdiction that agreed to participate in state NAEP.
 Trial state assessments were conducted in 1990, 1992, and 1994.
 Beginning with the 1996 assessment, the authorizing statute no longer considered the state component a "trial.”

 A significant change to state NAEP occurred in 2001 with the reauthorization of the Elementary and Secondary Education Act, also referred to as "No Child Left Behind" legislation.
 This legislation requires that states which receive Title I funding must participate in state NAEP assessments in mathematics and reading at grades 4 and 8 every two years.
 State participation in other subjects assessed by state NAEP (science and writing) remains voluntary.

 Like all NAEP assessments, state NAEP does not provide individual scores for the students or schools assessed.